agentajant/Pygame-EndlessSpaceGame/README.md

 This is a simple endless game made using **Python** and **Pygame** library, developed when I was just 11 years old (Class 7)!
-It features a spaceship dodging astroids as their speed keeps increasing.
+It features a spaceship dodging asteroids as their speed keeps increasing.

--after the deadline for jam ended, I used unity to create a .apk(andriod) version for this too (on the itch page).
+-after the deadline for jam ended, I used unity to create a .apk (Android) version for this too (on the itch page).

 ---

 ## 🛠️ Features
 - Player movement (WASD / Arrow keys)
-- Random Asteroid spawning
+- Random Asteroids spawning
 - Score system
 - Collision detection
 - Increasing difficulty